dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 ```

 And replace the code you added to the `showEditor()` function with a call to `loadSidebar()` like this

 ```js
 await loadSidebar()
 ```

-We want to check if a file is a directory, and if it is a directory, create an element for each file or repeat the process for any directories it contains.
-For now the plan is to simply create a single flat list that will look something like this:
+To make the sidebar work, we should check if a file is a directory and if it is, create an element for each file or repeat the process for any directories it contains.
+For now we will create a list that will look something like this:

 > index.html
 > dir/lib.js
 > lib.js

-So let's update the element creation logic in `loadSidebar()`:

-**TODO** break down the steps here - there is a lot going on!
+So let's update the element creation logic in `loadSidebar()`.
+We'll extract the logic for creating an HTML element for each entry in a directory into a separate function.
+This function will return a list with a single element (a link that will open the file) if the directory entry is a file.
+If it is a directory, it will read the files in that directory call itself on each of those files/directories.

 ```js
 async function loadSidebar(){